sfence/appliances/API.md

 			consumption_time = 60,
 			-- speed of production output (1 means no change) production_step_size = 1,
-			-- optional function for update output items list, when item is consumpted on_done = function(self, timer_step, outputs),
+			-- optional function for update output items list, when item is consumpted, return new outputs list on_done = function(self, timer_step, outputs),
 		}